Association vitamine C et niacinamide.

 Can combining Vitamin C and Niacinamide negate their respective effects?

-Creating combinations of active ingredients can prove beneficial for the skin, where each ingredient offers a list of different advantages to enhance the skin's appearance.
+Creating combinations of active ingredients can prove beneficial for the skin, where each ingredient presents a list of different advantages to enhance the skin's appearance.
 However, some mixtures can be delicate and incompatible, to the point of cancelling out the effects or causing irritation and inflammation.
 Is this the case for niacinamide and vitamin C?

 Are Vitamin C and Niacinamide compatible for combined use?

 It is common to read that vitamin C and niacinamide, although effective in themselves, are not compatible.
 Their combination would neutralise their effects.
-Similarly, it is suggested that the two compounds could potentially react to produce nicotinic acid, which can lead to skin reactions such as redness, itching, and temporary irritation.
+Similarly, it is suggested that the two compounds could potentially react to produce nicotinic acid, which can lead to skin reactions such as redness, itching, and temporary irritations.
 However, such a phenomenon occurred when pure vitamin C and niacinamide were formulated and maintained at high temperatures.

 Vitamin C and its derivativesNiacinamide